-Last year I hosted a goodbye to Elf on the Shelf party and during that party we played a bunch of Elf on the Shelf Christmas games, minute to win it style.
+Last year I hosted a goodbye to Elf on the Shelf party and during that party we played a bunch of minute to win it Christmas games.
 These Christmas games work for any ages and are guaranteed to make your next Christmas party a huge hit!
+I created 25 Christmas games to play but you could easily just pick out a handful!

 Note: If any of these challenges seem to easy or too hard for the group you’re playing with, feel free to adjust slightly.
 If you’re going to play all of these games, here are all of the things you’ll need to play that you might not already have at home.